flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 `run_sdk_container` re-uses containers once started; containers to be re-used are identified by name (see above).
 Persistence helps with keeping changes in your work environment across container runs.
 **Keep in mind though that a new container will be created if the working commit in the scripts repository changes**.
-This is usually derired to prevent version muddling.
+This is usually desired to prevent version muddling.
 It can be explicitly overridden by using the `-n <name>` argument to `run_sdk_container`.